-Table 29b: putClause attributes and model associations Table 34: OutputClause attributes and model associations
+Table 33: OutputClause attributes and model associations

-Attribute Description typeRef: QNameString [01] The OutputClause of a single output decision table SHALL NOT specify a typeRef.
+Attribute Description typeRef: QNameString [91] The OutputClause of a single output decision table SHALL NOT specify a typeRef.
 OutputClauses of a multiple output decision table MAY specify a typeRef.
 A typeRef is the name of the datatype of the output, either an ItemDefinition, a base type in the specified expressionLanguage, or an imported type. name: string [01] The OutputClause of a single output decision table SHALL NOT specify a name.
 OutputClauses of a multiple output decision table SHALL specify a name. outputEntryValues: ExpressionUnaryTests [01] This attribute lists the instances of Expression that compose this OutputClause.
 This attribute contains UnaryTests that constrain the result of the outputEntrys of the DecisionRules corresponding to this OutputClause. defaultOutputEntry: Expression [01] In an Incomplete table, this attribute lists an instance of Expression selected when no rules match for the decision table.

-Table 35: RuleAnnotationClause attributes and model associations
+Table 34: RuleAnnotationClause attributes and model associations

-Attribute Description name: string [1] RuleAnnotationClause SHALL specify a name that is used as the name of the rule annotation column of the containing decision table.
+Attribute Description RuleAnnotationClause SHALL specify a name that is used as the name of the rule annotation column of the containing decision table.